thuml/Time-Series-Library/README.md

 <img src=".\pic\dataset.png" height = "200" alt="" align=center />
 </p>

 3. Train and evaluate model.
-We provide the experiment scripts of all benchmarks under the folders `./scripts/`.
+We provide the experiment scripts of all benchmarks under the folder `./scripts/`.
 You can reproduce the experiment results as the following examples:

 ```
 # long-term forecast